lab13-ibrae/importances_vs_sobol_paper/README.md

 # Comparison of feature importance measures and variance-based indices for sensitivity analysis
-Python scripts for for reproducing results from the paper "Comparison of feature importance measures and variance-based indices for sensitivity analysis: case study of radioactive waste disposal flow and transport model" (V. Svitelman , E. Saveleva, G. Neuvazhaev).
+Datasets and Python scripts for for reproducing results from the paper "Comparison of feature importance measures and variance-based indices for sensitivity analysis: case study of radioactive waste disposal flow and transport model" (V. Svitelman, E. Saveleva, G. Neuvazhaev).